 “Thus a blood level of at least 40 ng/mL may be optimal for vitamin Ds immunomodulatory effect…Therefore, based on available literature and results from this study it is reasonable to recommend vitamin D supplementation, along the guidelines recommended by the Endocrine Society to achieve a blood level of 25(OH)D of at least 30 ng/mL, to children and adults to potentially reduce risk of acquiring the infection and for all COVID-19 patients especially those being admitted into the hospital.”

-Israeli Research Supports Vitamin D for COVID-19:
+Another Israeli Study Supports Vitamin D for COVID-19:

 They were able to use pre-existing health records of 4.6 million people, most of whom had been tested for vitamin D in the previous decade.
 They also had data on more than 50,000 patients who were infected with COVID-19 and 524,000 individuals matched for sex, age and location but uninfected.